 Figure 6.3 Data Source Tunneled Packet to Tunnel Packet Relationship.

-Starting from the top row of Figure 6.3, each of the three Tunneled Packet Streams has its own procession of packets, the details of which are defined by the particular protocol type.
+Starting from the top row of Figure 6.3, each of the three Tunneled Packet Streams has its own procession of packets, the details of which are defined by the specific protocol type.
 Either complete packets or segments of packets from the Tunneled Packet Streams are multiplexed together on the second row to form the payload of a Tunnel Packet, and another header is prepended to the payload to form a new RTP/UDP/IP packet.
 As shown in the bottom row, that packet is the one in dashed lines in Figure 6.2.

 Looking at the middle row of Figure 6.3 in more detail, there is one RTP/UDP/IP header for the Tunnel Packet, two complete Tunneled Packets and two Tunneled Packet fragments.
-The first fragment, on the left, is the remainder of Tunneled Packet (A) left over from the previous Tunnel Packet.
-The second and third blocks represent complete Tunneled Packets (B) and (C) that are fully encapsulated within the Tunnel Packet payload.
-Finally, the beginning of another Tunneled Packet starts immediately after Tunneled Packet (C) and does not complete so must be continued in the next Tunnel Packet (not shown).
+The first fragment, on the left, is the remainder of Tunneled Packet A left over from the previous Tunnel Packet.
+The second and third blocks represent complete Tunneled Packets B and C that are fully encapsulated within the Tunnel Packet payload.
+Finally, the beginning of another Tunneled Packet starts immediately after Tunneled Packet C but does not complete, so its remainder must be continued in the next Tunnel Packet (not shown).

-In the sequence of payload packets and segments described within the payload of the Tunnel Packet, there is a pointer from the Tunnel Packet RTP header to the start of the first bit of the Tunneled Packet (B).
-The Tunnel Packet RTP header packet_offset points there and the marker (M) bit is set to '1'.
-Since the RTP header pointer did not point to the first bit following itself, the implication is that the first data segment within the Tunnel Packet payload is a segment of a Tunneled Packet that was not completed in an earlier Tunnel Packet.
-When examining the Tunnel Packet RTP header, the consumer can determine both that the first data within the Tunnel Packet payload is a segment of a previously incomplete packet and where the next Tunneled Packet begins within the Tunnel Packet.
-By examining the length value contained within the next Tunneled Packet, the consumer can locate the next header within the Tunnel Packet payload.
-This process can continue until the consumer finds a Tunneled Packet header that indicates a length longer than the remaining space available in the Tunnel Packet payload, which implies that there will be at least a segment of the final Tunneled Packet contained within the next Tunnel Packet having the same port and address as the current Tunnel Packet.
+In the sequence of payload packets and segments described within the payload of the Tunnel Packet in Figure 6.3, the packet_offset field value acts as a pointer from the Tunnel Packet RTP header to the first bit of Tunneled Packet B. The marker (M) bit is set to '1' to indicate that packet_offset is valid and in use.
+Since the RTP packet_offset field value did not point to the first bit following itself, its non-zero value indicates that the first data segment within the Tunnel Packet payload is a fragment of a Tunneled Packet (Packet A) that was not completed in an earlier Tunnel Packet.
+When examining the Tunnel Packet RTP header, the data consumer can determine both that the first data within the Tunnel Packet payload is a segment of a previously incomplete packet and where the next Tunneled Packet begins within the Tunnel Packet.
+By examining the length value contained within the next Tunneled Packet (Packet B), the data consumer can locate the next header (of Packet C) within the Tunnel Packet payload.
+This process can continue until the data consumer finds a Tunneled Packet header (of Packet D) that indicates a length longer than the remaining space available in the current Tunnel Packet payload, which indicates that there will be at least a segment of the final Tunneled Packet contained within the next Tunnel Packet in the Stream.

 Example SMPTE ST 2022-1 ECC Encoding Process